spiral/docs/database/overview.md

 ```

 ### Controllable Injections
-You might remember one specific feature of [Spiral IoC container] (/framework/container.md) - controllable injections.
-Such feature provides ability to resolve dependency in constructor and method injections based on context parameter.
-Database component support such feature and uses parameter name to resolve database.
-This ability can simplify our code a lot and makes possible to write controller actions (or init methods, or constructors) like:
+You might remember the one specific feature of [Spiral IoC container] (/framework/container.md) - controllable injections.
+This feature lets us resolve the dependency in constructor and method injections based on a context parameter.
+The Database component supports this feature and uses the parameter name to resolve the database.
+This simplifies our code and makes it possible to write controller actions (or init methods, or constructors) such as:

 ```php
 public function index(Database $database, Database $primary, Database $slave)